MariaChowdhury/ColorLog/README.md

 13:51:38.487 TEST  ❇️❇️❇️❇️ in ViewController.swift:viewDidLoad():28:: this is a test
 ```

-It can be used to print non String as well
+It can be used to print non String as shown
 ```
 Log.test(UIView())
 ```